 The sheer number of phone-buying options available from every carrier is enough to make your head spin.
 Should you get a traditional two-year contract with a new phone?
 Maybe you should get it subsidized, with a solid discount?
 Or perhaps the most profitable option is to buy your dream model from Amazon?
 With our cell phone plan calculator, you will never have to guess again: we'll do all the calculations for you.

 This tool allows you to compare two cell phone plans.
 All you have to do is ask your carrier for some numbers (or look them up on their website) and plug them into this cell phone calculator to be able to answer:

 Which phone-buying plan is cheaper and by how much?

 The first step in answering this question is to estimate your total expense if you choose to buy a phone from Amazon or Walmart.
 To find this, you need three values:

-Once you know all of these values, the total expenses of your cell phone (provided you buy it outright) can be expressed by the following equation:
+Once you know all of these values, we can express the total expenses of your cell phone (provided you buy it outright) by the following equation:

 total cost = phone price + monthly bill × contract duration

 Our mobile calculator will determine this value automatically.
 These are all planned expenses on your phone you will bear until you decide to replace your phone (we can't account for repairing a smashed screen!).